odedariel1/Library-Project/README.md

 * Good luck!

 ### Information
-* this project is about an a local library. the project should help to control the librarys services
+* this project is about an a local library. the project should help to handle the librarys services
 * i have made an a hardcoded database for this project.(ineffective, but i made it before i have learned SQL and rational databases)

 ### 🔍Overview🔎